duglin/helloworld/README.md

 You'll notice some environment variable looking values in there.
 Obviously, those are not normal Kube yaml things.
-To make life easier, I created a script called `kapply` which takes a yaml file and replaces references like those with their real values before invoking `kubectl`.
+To make life easier, I created a script called `kapply` which takes a yaml file and replaces references like those with their real values before invoking `kubectl apply`.
 This allows me to share my yaml with you w/o asking you to modify these files and run the risk of you checking them into your github repo by mistake.
 All you need to do is create the `.secrets` files I mentioned at the top of this README.